parky0113/PCSG/Minutes/Minutes for First Meeting.md

 Which day would be the best for everyone?

 ## Objectives for Next Meeting
 + Q&A questions for mentor meeting.
-The meeting will be before or next Christmas.
+The meeting will be before or after the Christmas.
 + Creative idea for project subject

 <br> **10th December** is next meeting